-- An administrator creates a remote on a shared server so that users can clone from this server and obtain the files they need to work on a project. - You, the individual user, create one or more remotes on your personal server so that you can eventually push your work to and fetch files from one or more shared servers.
+- You create a remote on a shared server so that other users can clone from this server and obtain the files they need to work on a project.
+Note that to create a remote on a shared server, you must have an access privilege of open or greater.
+While this task typically falls in the domain of an administrator, it does not require administrator privileges. - You an individual user create one or more remotes on your personal server so that you can eventually push your work to and fetch files from one or more shared servers.

-You can create a remote both on a shared server and on a personal server.
-An administrator would create a remote on a shared server to dictate which subset of the shared server's repository a personal server retrieves when it clones from the shared server.
+You would create a remote on a shared server to dictate which subset of the shared server's repository a personal server retrieves when it clones from the shared server.
 After cloning, you use the origin remote on your personal server.
 You can then either edit the origin remote or create a different remote to control which streams the personal server fetches and pushes when using that remote.